elliotjreed/elliotjreed/cv.md

 ### **Technical Lead**, Bunches _2017 - Present_

-Responsible for designing, developing, and maintaining customer-facing websites and internal operations, reporting, content management, customer relationship, and marketing systems.
+Responsible for designing, developing, and maintaining customer-facing websites and internal systems; and training and mentoring developers.

 - Trained developers in test-driven development, SOLID design and clean code practices;
 - Introduced a wide range of logging analytics, and A/B testing tools including Elasticsearch / Kibana, Rollbar, and Google Analytics;